About Steven Lee

 Lee’s plan for criminal justice reform is not just a critique; it is a comprehensive blueprint for an ethical, accountable, and effective police force.
 His vision rests on four non-negotiable pillars:

-1. Empowered, Independent Public Oversight: Lee demands that civilian oversight mechanisms be completely separate from the NYPD and its Internal Affairs Bureau.5 Crucially, he specifies that this oversight must be staffed by trained public citizens who possess certified law enforcement experience [User Query].
+1. Empowered, Independent Public Oversight: Lee demands that civilian oversight mechanisms be completely separate from the NYPD and its Internal Affairs Bureau.
+Crucially, he specifies that this oversight must be staffed by trained public citizens who possess certified law enforcement experience.
 This measure ensures the civilian body has the technical competence to investigate complex police procedures and override institutional defenses, preventing the “Blue Wall” from dismissing external scrutiny.

 2. Balanced, Ethical Enforcement: Lee advocates for a tough, yet empathetic approach.
-Policing must be uncompromisingly “hard on crime and criminals,” ensuring dangerous individuals are removed from communities, but simultaneously mandate that officers be “protecting and being compassionate and sympathetic to the innocent” [User Query].
+Policing must be uncompromisingly “hard on crime and criminals,” ensuring dangerous individuals are removed from communities, but simultaneously mandate that officers be “protecting and being compassionate and sympathetic to the innocent”.

-3. Community as Partner, Not Adversary: Lee argues that officers must work “along side the community and public instead of seeing them as the enemy” [User Query].
+3. Community as Partner, Not Adversary: Lee argues that officers must work “along side the community and public instead of seeing them as the enemy”.
 This shift in culture is essential for building the mutual trust necessary for effective public safety.

 The Call for State Intervention: Justice for Lee, Justice for New York